Twisted Superfields: Masses and Mixing of Observed Particles

 \subsection{Observed boson masses}

-From the symmetry breaking defined in eq \eqref{GrindEQ__2_10_}, the mass of the $W$ boson is primarily determined by $\bar{\phi }_{21}^{2}$ but also by $\bar{\varphi}_2^2$.
+From the symmetry breaking defined in eq \eqref{GrindEQ__2_10_}, the mass of the $W$ boson is primarily determined by $\bar{\phi }_{21}^{2}$.
 In other words, at tree level:

-Phenomenologically, the mass of the W boson determines the sum of the above squared vevs, with the running coupling $g_{2}^{2} $ evaluated at the W boson mass scale.
-In this model, $\bar{\phi }_{21}$ is also generates the mass of the top quark and $\bar{\varphi}_2$ also generates the mass of the $Z'$ boson.
-A range of values for $\bar{\varphi}_2$ is suggested in section 5.
-If future data support a vev in the upper part of that range (lower range of the $Z'$ coupling), then the electroweak symmetry breaking and group structure of the $Z$ and $Z'$ bosons could be more complicated than presented here.
+Phenomenologically, the mass of the $W$ boson determines the vacuum expectation value (vev) $\bar{\phi }_{21}$, with the running coupling $g_{2}^{2} $ evaluated at the $W$ boson mass scale.

-The Z boson mass in this model is also primarily determined by $\bar{\phi }_{21}^{2}$ and $\bar{\varphi}_2^2$.
-Due to the form of eq \eqref{GrindEQ__2_17_}, the Z boson mass in this model differs slightly from the Standard Model expression.
-Namely, the mass of the Z boson is:
+The $Z$ boson mass in this model is also primarily determined by $\bar{\phi }_{21}$.
+Due to the form of eq \eqref{GrindEQ__2_17_}, the $Z$ boson mass in this model differs slightly from the Standard Model expression.
+The mass of the $Z$ boson is:

 where the angles are defined by coupling constants as in eq \eqref{GrindEQ__2_18_}.
-In section 5, it is proposed that $\sin ^{2} \phi _{Z} < 10^{-6}$.
-In light of that proposal, the following approximation can be used for most purposes in this paper:
+In section 5 when discussing the $Z'$ boson, $\sin \phi _{Z}$ is estimated to be on the order of $10^{-3}$ at the scale of $\sim$17 MeV.
+It could be a little larger at the mass of the $Z$ boson, but should still be very small.
+For that reason, the following approximation can be used for most purposes in this paper:

 where $\theta _{W} $ is the Weinberg angle.